jaromhawes/Auto-Insurance-Risk-Analysis/README.md

 Using a portfolio of 67,856 one-year auto policies, this project decomposes loss cost into frequency and severity — the standard actuarial ratemaking approach — and finds:

-- **Driver age is the dominant risk signal.** The youngest driver category has a pure premium **71% above** the portfolio average; the oldest categories run **25–30% below** average.
+- Driver age is the dominant risk signal.
+The youngest driver category has a pure premium **71% above** the portfolio average; the oldest categories run **25–30% below** average.
-- **Vehicle age behaves counter-intuitively.** Claim frequency actually *decreases* slightly as vehicles age, while average severity trends upward — a reminder that rating factors should be built from data, not assumption.
+- Vehicle age behaves counter-intuitively.
+Claim frequency actually decreases slightly as vehicles age, while average severity trends upward — a reminder that rating factors should be built from data, not assumption.
-- **Geography is a real but thinner signal**, and the highest-frequency zone also has the smallest exposure base, flagging it as a candidate for credibility weighting rather than full-weight use.
+- Geography is a real but thinner signal, and the highest-frequency zone also has the smallest exposure base, flagging it as a candidate for credibility weighting rather than full-weight use.

 ## Data